clips/dutchembeddings/README.md

 If you want to test the quality of your embeddings, you can use the `relation.py` script.
 This script takes a `.txt` file of predicates, and creates dataset which is used for evaluation.

-This currently only works with the gensim word2vec models.
+This currently only works with the gensim word2vec models or the SPPMI model, as defined above.

 Example:
 ```python